-As of March 31, 2024, we maintained a committed syndicated bank credit facility of \$4.0 billion with a maturity date of October 30, 2026.
+As of June 30, 2024, we maintained a committed syndicated bank credit facility of \$4.0 billion with a maturity date of October 30, 2026.
 This facility enhances our contingent funding resources and is also used in the ordinary course of business to fund working capital needs.
-As of March 31, 2024, \$350 million was drawn on this facility, which was subsequently repaid in full.
+As of June 30, 2024, no amounts were drawn on this facility.